LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Built-in methods
 ----------------

-Built-in methods are built-in object (and category) predicates.
-Logtalk built-in methods include methods to access message execution context, to find sets of solutions, to inspect objects, for database handling, for term and goal expansion, and for printing messages.
-Similar to Prolog built-in predicates, these built-in methods should not be redefined.
+Built-in methods are built-in object and category predicates.
+These include methods to access message execution context, to find sets of solutions, to inspect objects, for database handling, for term and goal expansion, and for printing messages.
+Some of them are counterparts to standard Prolog built-in predicates that take into account Logtalk semantics.
+Similar to Prolog built-in predicates, built-in methods cannot not be redefined.

 .. _predicates_context: